 - Multiple workshop discount: 25% off full price

-Receive complimentary registration to the Iowa Center for School Mental Health-sponsored workshops!
-If you are a research stakeholder, affiliated faculty, education professional, K-12 education practitioner, AEA employee, DEO employee, or school mental health student/faculty researcher from across the state of Iowa, you are eligible to be sponsored by Iowa Center for School Mental Health.
+Receive complimentary registration to the Scanlan Center for School Mental Health-sponsored workshops!
+If you are a research stakeholder, affiliated faculty, education professional, K-12 education practitioner, AEA employee, DEO employee, or school mental health student/faculty researcher from across the state of Iowa, you are eligible to be sponsored by Scanlan Center for School Mental Health.
 To register, email Dr. Gerta Bardhoshi (firstname.lastname@example.org) and Dr. Jonathan Templin (email@example.com).

 Presenter: Ariel M. Aloe